Draw a Sketch

 and you will be fine.

-Within the view() function, what we draw to the Frame will be presented in our window.
+Within the view() function, whatever we draw will be presented in our window.

 This function follows the same scheme.
 First some setup is done.
 The line

-We can now paint on the this canvas by setting the background to blue.
+We can now paint on this canvas by setting the background to blue.

-Now we have a canvas with only a blue background.
-We take this canvas and create a computer graphics frame from it to display in the main window.
+Now we have a canvas with only a blue background, which nannou presents in the main window for us.

 If you find the desire to respond to other kinds of events, interact with other kinds of input/output, track some state, or need more flexibility in general, you might be interested in creating a nannou app instead!
 You can also learn more about the difference between sketches and apps here.